MaheshPrime/MaheshPrime/Readme.md

 #### Fun facts:
 - I love to build scripts that makes life easier with development, testing and deployment phase.
-- I learnt to skate within a few days during my Fall Semester.
-Will share some of the pics on [Twitter] Also I like to play CS GO
 - I love reading blogs related to GCP , Spark and Kafka.

 ### Cloud Certifications